niartenyaw/dcos-docs-site/pages/1.13/security/oss/authentication/index.md

 navigationTitle:  Authentication
 title: Authentication
 excerpt: Authenticating users against DC/OS
-menuWeight: 20
+menuWeight: 30

 ---

 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

-DC/OS provides login mechanisms for users in its user database to retrieve Authentication tokens which can then be used to identify themselves.

-Different DC/OS user types can be configured via the [IAM API](/1.13/security/oss/iam-api/); see [User Management](/1.13/security/oss/user-management/).

-Authentication enforced by Admin Router which authenticates users based on information from the DC/OS [Identity and Access Manager (IAM)](/1.13/overview/architecture/components/#dcos-iam).

-Other entities can also authenticate users on behalf of the DC/OS Identity and Access Manager component, using out-of-band verficiation via public key cryptography.

-**NOTE**: In DC/OS Open Source Admin Router is the only entity in the system that authenticates users.

-DC/OS uses JSON Web Tokens (JWT) for the purpose of authenticating HTTP requests against the cluster.
-DC/OS authentication tokens are sent via HTTP in the `Authorization` header.
-The `Authorization` header value must be in the format: `token=<token>`.
-Other formats like `Bearer <token>` are not supported.

-From the [DC/OS CLI](/1.13/cli), you can log in to your cluster which results in obtaining a DC/OS authentication token.
-The token will then be used for authenticating the logged in on subsequent DC/OS CLI commands.

-## <a name="log-in-cli"></a>Authenticating through DC/OS CLI
+# Authentication in DC/OS

+In DC/OS user authentication is enabled by default.

+Every user that wants to perform an operation on a DC/OS cluster other than login must first be authenticated.
+DC/OS handles user authentication by first distributing and then verifying dedicated authentication tokens.

+Upon [login](/1.13/security/oss/login/) to DC/OS users receive a [DC/OS Authentication token](/1.13/security/oss/authentication/authentication-token).
+The DC/OS Authentication token can be used for authenticating subsequent requests to the API; see [Pass an authentication token to the API](/1.13/security/oss/authentication/authentication-token/#pass-an-authentication-token-to-the-api).

-From the [DC/OS CLI](/1.13/cli), you can log in to your cluster which results in obtaining a DC/OS authentication token.
-The token will then be used to authenticate the user for subsequent DC/OS CLI commands.
+A DC/OS Authentication token is also used internally by the [DC/OS CLI](/1.13/cli/) for authenticating subsequent CLI commands.
 Authentication is only supported for DC/OS CLI version 0.4.3 and later.
-See [here](/1.13/cli/update/) for upgrade instructions.
+See [here](/1.12/cli/update/) for upgrade instructions.

-The DC/OS CLI stores the token in a configuration file in the `.dcos` directory under the home directory of the user running the CLI.
-This token can be used with the `curl` command to access DC/OS APIs, using `curl` or `wget`.
-For example, `curl -H 'Authorization: token=<token>' http://cluster`.
+In Open DC/OS the only authenticator in the system is [Admin Router](/1.13/overview/architecture/components/#admin-router).
+It enforces DC/OS Authentication token verification based on information from the [Identity and Access Manager (IAM)](/1.13/overview/architecture/components/#dcos-iam).

+3rd-party entities can be programmed to authenticate users on behalf of the DC/OS IAM by using out-of-band verficiation via public key cryptography; see [Out-of-band token verification](/1.13/security/oss/authentication/out-of-band-verification/) for instructions.

+<p class="message--note"><strong>NOTE: </strong>In Open DC/OS authentication equals authorization.
+Therefore, any entity that obtains a valid DC/OS Authentication token has full access to the cluster.</p>

-## Disabling DC/OS Authentication
+## Disabling authentication

 If you are doing an [advanced installation](/1.13/installing/production/deploying-dcos/installation/), you can disable authentication by adding this parameter to your configuration file (`genconf/config.yaml`).